Application open until January 15, 2023

 Duration and funding

-The fellowship will start on November 1st, 2020 and will last for 12 months.
+The fellowship will start in autumn 2023 (exact date to be determined together with candidate) and will last for 12 months.
 The fellow has to ensure his/her availability for the exact period stated as any postponement is not possible.
 The fellow will receive a grant (€23.000,-) directly from the training centre, which will be paid out on a monthly basis.

 Based on weekly training programme modules, the trainee will familiarise him/herself with the institution’s imaging equipment.
 He/She will then learn to become proficient at imaging examinations used to diagnose abdominal diseases to review and to interpret images and to use image analysis programmes.